Chromebook Remote Control

 Related Projects @mikekohn.net

 A while back I made a simple ATtiny13 remote control circuit for Samsung TV's so I pretty much just followed what I already learned from that project.
-I used a timer interrupt which gets called at twice the carrier frequency of a Samsung remote (39.2 kHz carrier frequency * 2 = 78.4 kHz interrupt routine) so a simple xor.b #1, &P2OUT in the interrupt routine is all it takes to create the "on" pulse.
+I used a timer interrupt which gets called at twice the carrier frequency of a Samsung remote (39.2 kHz carrier frequency * 2 = 78.4 kHz interrupt routine..
+NOTE: this is incorrect, it should be 38 kHz) so a simple xor.b #1, &P2OUT in the interrupt routine is all it takes to create the "on" pulse.
 Unfortunately, unlike the Atmel device, which has a fairly accurate clock, the cheaper MSP430's can't take an external crystal bigger than 50kHz or such so I basically calibrated the MSP430 DCO with an oscilloscope.
 If anyone wants to copy what I did here, the timer interrupt and RS232 baud rate registers will have to be calibrated also.
 There are tricks to doing this with a 32kHz crystal, but I didn't feel like messing with that.
 I really wish TI would make an MSP430G in DIP format that can take 16MHz external crystals :(.

 The main program is basically just an infinite loop that reads TX of the RS232.
 When a character comes in, it gets put into a queue of 16 bytes.
 The interrupt routine is a kind of state machine where the first state just looks for a byte to pull out of the queue.
 If something exists it checks if it's a '-' or between '0' and '9'.
 If it is, it sets the next chunk of data to the next 32 bits to go out: a start marker of 0xe0e0 and a 16 bit code for the button that was pushed.
 So the next state is 4.5ms of the IR LED blinking at 39.2kHz, the second is 4.5ms off, the next state is sending 32 bits out, and the last state is a pause.
 Without the pause if the channel has two of the same numbers in a row, it will ignore the multiple numbers.
 I believe this is because the remote sends the button you push multiple times in a row just to make sure the data makes it to the TV.
 So if you push '1' on the remote, it really sends '1' '1' '1' '1' incase one of them misses the TV.
 I noticed this behavior while working on my Sony SIRC project.